nx-squeezer/squeezer/packages/ngx-async-injector/README.md

 That's it!
 Declaration is almost identical, and consumption is the same.
 But wait, when is the async provided actually loaded and resolved?

-It needs another piece that triggers it: resolvers.
+It needs another piece that triggers it: async provider resolvers.
 Check this diagram:

 ```mermaid
 flowchart TD